vic-ma/howtodismantle.github.io/_posts/2024-08-06-I-O-Lets-Go-Unleashing-the-ICP-DAS-ET-2254-with-MQTT-and-Peakboard.md

 ![image](/assets/2024-08-06/050.png)

-## Building the Peaboard application for the Input
+## Build the Peakboard application for the input

 The MQTT configuration is quite simple.
-We just subscribe to the topic for the digitial input "DI08".
+We subscribe to the topic for the digital input `DI08`.

 ![image](/assets/2024-08-06/060.png)

-In the "Refreshed" script we check the incoming message.
-If it's 1, the state of the input has changed from "no signal" to "signal", a 0 indicates the opposite.
-So every time a "1" is submitted we count our counter variable "CounterDI08" up by 1.
+In the *Refreshed* script, we check the incoming message.
+* If it's `1`, that means the state of the input has changed from "no signal" to "signal."
+* If it's `0`, that means the state of the input has changed from "signal" to "no signal."

+So every time a `1` is submitted, we increase our counter variable, `CounterDI08`, by 1.

 ![image](/assets/2024-08-06/070.png)